Page Reviewed / Updated - March 25, 2020

 NY's Managed Long Term Care consists of three Plans.
-Participants can select one of the following Plans: Medicaid Managed Long Term Care (MLTC), Medicare Program for All-Inclusive Care for the Elderly (PACE), or Medicaid Advantage Plus.
+Participants can select one of the following Plans: Managed Long Term Care (MLTC) Medicaid Plan, Program for All-Inclusive Care for the Elderly (PACE), or Medicaid Advantage Plus (MAP).

-In addition to other supports, the Managed Medicaid Long Term Care Plan provides for personal care at home and in adult day care.
-Participants in this plan continue to receive medical services through Medicare.
-The Medicare PACE plan allows individuals who are 55 or older to receive their care through a medical team.
+In addition to other supports, the MLTC Medicaid Plan provides for personal care at home and in adult day care.
+While this program is separate from Medicare, participants in this plan continue to receive medical services through Medicare.
+The PACE plan allows individuals who are 55 or older to receive their care through a medical team.
 The Medicaid Advantage Plus Plan is an inclusive and comprehensive option that provides both medical and long term care services.
+To be clear, for both PACE and the Medicaid Advantage Plus Plan, program participants receive both Medicare and Medicaid services.

 Functional Ability - The disability requirement states applicants must need the level of care provided in a skilled nursing home.
 From a practical standpoint, this means an assessment of the individual's ability to care for himself/herself is necessary.

-Financial - On the financial side, applicants’ income and assets must fall within New York's Medicaid limits.
-As of 2019, one person can have monthly income of no greater than $859 and two people, $1,267.
-Their financial resources must be less than $15,450 for individuals and $22,800 for couples.
-The home is not included in the sum of their financial resources unless neither spouse intends to live in it.
-Also, New Yorkers in areas of the state where real estate values are increasing rapidly should be aware that there is a limit of $878,000 on the equity value of their home.
+Please note that the home is not included in the sum of their financial resources unless neither spouse intends to live in it.
+Also, New Yorkers in areas of the state where real estate values are increasing rapidly should be aware that there is a limit of $893,000 on the equity value of their home.

 New Yorkers whose income or assets surpass Medicaid's limit may still be able to receive some Medicaid benefits through Medically Needy Spend Down.
 This exception considers the applicant's medical costs relative to their income.